 The Clerk of Court will create and maintain a master jury wheel for each of the divisions within the district.
 In accordance with 28 U.S.C. § 1863(b)(4), the Clerk is directed to empty and refill the master jury wheels every two years, not later than June 1 of the year following a general election.
-When the master jury wheels are emptied, the existing qualified jury wheel will continue to be used until the Clerk determines that an adequate number of persons from the new master jury wheel have been qualified.
-At that time, the old qualified jury wheel will be emptied and new qualified jury wheels created.
-Summoned jurors from previous qualified jury wheels may serve at the same time with jurors selected from later qualified jury wheels.
+When the master jury wheels are emptied, any existing qualified jury list will continue to be used until the Clerk determines that an adequate number of persons from the new master jury wheel have been qualified.
+Summoned jurors from previous qualified jury lists may serve at the same time with jurors selected from later qualified jury lists.
 If additional time is needed to empty and refill the master jury wheels, permission must be obtained from the Chief Judge of the Circuit.